alvincjk/EMRI_Kludge_Suite/README.md

 ### Python wrapper

-Finally, example Python usage is provided in the file `./examples/AAKdemo.py`.
+Example Python usage is provided in the file `./examples/AAKdemo.py`.
 There are four available functions in the module `AAKwrapper`:

 - `wave` corresponds to the output of `./bin/AAK_Waveform`
 - `tdi` corresponds to the output of `./bin/AAK_TDI`
 - `phase` corresponds to the output of `./bin/AAK_Phase`
 - `aktdi` corresponds to the output of `./bin/AK_TDI`

+### GPU implementation

+The AAK waveform has been ported to CUDA.
+Python interface and native GPU computation of the LISA noise-weighted inner product are also available.
+Example usage is provided in the file `./examples/pygpuAAKdemo.py`.

 ## List of (important) known bugs